segdeha/whereisitfiveoclock.beer/README.md

 ## colophon

 It was weirdly hard to answer the question, “where is it currently 5 o’clock?”
-I ended up cobbling together a solution using a couple of data sources and a bit of scripting.
+I ended up cobbling together a solution using a couple of different data sources and a bit of scripting.

 I start by calling the `GET /list-time-zone` [endpoint](https://timezonedb.com/references/list-time-zone) on TimeZoneDB.com to get the current time in each time zone around the world.